pixelgrade/silk-lite/readme.txt

 3. Click Activate to use your new theme right away.

 == Recommended plugin ==
-By installing Jetpack plugin, you'll be able to get special widgets like Newsletter or Popular Posts widget.
+By installing the Jetpack plugin, you'll be able to get special widgets like Newsletter or Popular Posts widget.

 == Changelog ==

+= 1.3.0 =
+* Improved the overall onboarding experience with the theme and introduced a dedicated help tool.

 = 1.2.10 =
 * Fixed a security issue